RolandStuder/jeizinen-meteor/index.md

 Now just start creating templates and link to them with regular links.
 You can nest templates within templates by using `{{> anyTemplateName }}`.

-This way you can easily create multiple pages and componetens like navigation bars...
+This way you can easily create multiple pages and components like navigation bars...

 ### Automatically get .active on links